dotnet/AspNetCore.Docs.Samples/fundamentals/streaming/README.md

-# ASP.NET Core Streaming Example
+# ASP.NET Core streaming sample

 This repository contains sample code for the article "Streaming Responses in ASP.NET Core" in the ASP.NET Core documentation.